On this page:

 If you suspect that you are a victim of identity theft, or that your identity may have been compromised, it is important that you act quickly to limit the fraudulent use of your identity.

 You should take the following steps to minimise the fraudulent use of your identity.

-You can phone IDCARE between 9am and 6pm AEDT, Monday to Friday on their
+You can phone IDCARE between 9am and 6pm AEDT, Monday to Friday on:

 All incidents of identity theft should be reported to your local police.
 Ask for a copy of the police report or reference number because banks, financial institutions and government agencies may ask for it.